 Skip the Infant Bucket Seat and reasons why using a convertible car seat from birth is the way to go.

-I brought home both my babies in convertible car seats.
-We skipped out of the infant seat and enjoyed the simplicity of a convertible car seat suitable for babies from birth and beyond.
+I brought both my babies home in convertible car seats.
+We skipped the infant seat and enjoyed the simplicity of a convertible car seat suitable for babies from birth and beyond.